 The Grocers' Company Queen's Golden Jubilee Scholarship

-is open to UK nationals entering the BSc Architecture programme at
+is open to UK nationals entering the BSc Architecture programme at The Bartlett School of Architecture in alternate years.

-ending with an even number).
 The value of the scholarship is

 around £2,000 per year, for the duration of the programme, subject to